 Case Summary

-On February 4, 2020, the Oklahoma Supreme Court ruled that Initiative Petition 420 was legally sufficient for placement on the ballot.
-The court's opinion stated that the initiative dealt with the "one general subject" of redistricting and therefore did not violate the Oklahoma constitution's single-subject rule, and that plaintiffs had failed to sufficiently demonstrate that the amendment's eligibility requirements contained clear violations of individuals' First Amendment rights.
+- On February 4, 2020, the Oklahoma Supreme Court upheld Initiative Petition 420 as constitutional and legally valid for placement on the ballot.
+It explained the measure as a whole dealt only with the “one general subject” of redistricting and therefore didn’t violate the single-subject rule, and stated plaintiffs failed to sufficiently show that the eligibility restrictions for commission members didn’t violate individuals’ 1st Amendment rights.

 Case Library